tiepdotme/jpmacmanus.me/about.md

 # About Me

-I'm a second year student at the University of Bristol, studying Mathematics and Computer Science.
+I'm a third year student at the University of Bristol, studying Mathematics and Computer Science.
 I plan to graduate after 3 years and move straight into a Masters studying the Mathematical Sciences, before continuing on to hopefully complete a PhD in Mathematics and break into academia.

 My key academic interests are algebra, combinatorics, as well as algorithm theory.
 I am also a keen programmer in Haskell, Java and occasionally also C.